wacncontent/CustomizeTool/removeCommentOutput/articles/load-balancer/load-balancer-internal-arm-powershell.md

 - Inbound NAT rules - configures the port rules to directly access one of the Virtual Machine instances.

-You can get more information about load balancer components with Azure resource manager at [Azure Resource Manager support for load balancer](load-balancer-arm.md).
+You can get more information about load balancer components with Azure resource manager at [Azure Resource Manager support for load balancer](/documentation/articles/load-balancer-arm).

-The following steps will show how to configure a load balancer to be load balanced between 2 virtual machines.
+The following steps will show you how to configure a load balancer between 2 virtual machines.

-## Step by Step using powershell
+## Step by Step using PowerShell

 ### Create Resource Group for load balancer

 ### Step 1
 Make sure you switch PowerShell mode to use the ARM cmdlets.
-More info is available at Using [Windows Powershell with Resource Manager](powershell-azure-resource-manager.md).
+More info is available at Using [Windows Powershell with Resource Manager](/documentation/articles/powershell-azure-resource-manager).

     PS C:\> Switch-AzureMode -Name AzureResourceManager